Xilinx/Vitis_Libraries/docs/guide_L2/engines/MCAmericanEngine.rst

 Theory
 ========
-Because the American option can be exercised anytime prior to the stock's expire date, exercise price at each time step is required to be calculated in the process of valuing the optimal exercise.
+Because the American option can be exercised anytime prior to the stock's expire date, exercise price at each time step is required in the process of valuing the optimal exercise.
 More precisely, the pricing process is as follows:

 1. Generate independent stock paths
 2. Start at maturity :math:`T` and calculate the exercise price.